 Westminster Briefing have published an article by Dr Erica Morris (Academic Lead, Higher Education Academy), 'The Higher Education Achievement Report: Distinguishing student experiences', which provides an overview of the HEAR, outlining how it can benefit both students and employers.

 The Bringing it all together: introducing the HEAR report seeks official endorsement from Universities UK and GuildHE for the Higher Education Achievement Report (HEAR) to be adopted sector-wide for students entering higher education in academic year 2012–13.
 Following extensive trialling and detailed consideration, the report clearly outlines the HEAR and the additional information it provides as something that is valued by institutions, students and employers.

 The Association for Graduate Recruiters (AGR) has produced a toolkit - HEAR the whole story - which is designed to provide employers with a better understanding of the potential of the HEAR to change the face of graduate recruitment.

 The British Universities and Colleges Sport (BUCS) HEAR guidance notes cover 'The Inclusion of Achievements through Sport within the Higher Education Achievement Report'.

-The Higher Education Achievement Report (HEAR): a ‘Starter Pack’ for Institutions builds directly upon the extensive work undertaken by 30 universities and university colleges, comprised of a diverse range of types and size of institution.
-The Starter Pack is designed to support all UK higher education institutions and those organisations that work with them (e.g. third party software system providers).
+The Higher Education Achievement Report (HEAR): a ‘Reference Pack’ for Institutions builds directly upon the extensive work undertaken by 30 universities and university colleges, comprised of a diverse range of types and size of institution.
+The Reference Pack is designed to support all UK higher education institutions and those organisations that work with them (e.g. third party software system providers).